From the province of Lower Saxony to Berlin

 Return from Berlin

 Decades later, a second figure from the Goldschmidt collection is located in the sculpture collection.
-It will be returned to the heirs in January 2023.
+It is returned to the heirs in January 2023.
 The art dealer Johannes Hinrichsen had bought it from an earlier Goldschmidt auction at the Hugo Helbing auction house and sold it on to the National Museums.

 Munich also restituted